PAN-Black-Belts-team/prisma-cloud-app-sec-workshop/guide/DevSecOps-IaC-lab.md

 > By default Prisma Cloud performs full resource scans on an hourly interval.

 Let's first examine the policies associated with drift.
-Go to **Governance > Overview** and serach for `Traced resources are manually modified`.
+Go to **Governance > Overview** and search for word `Traced`.
 Notice the policies for each CSP.
 Ensure the policy for AWS is enabled.

 ![](images/prisma-traced-resource-policies.png)